The Changeling Hypothesis:

 Common usage being what it is, even those old enough to know better, or who were educated overseas, will probably not remember the Horcrux-creating curse when a current reference is made to “the killing curse”.
 And there could be noticeable similarities between the two spells, for their purpose is similar enough for them to have been created from the same root principles.
 Particularly if any sort of murder will also damage the soul, even if it does not create a Horcrux.

 A classic AK is widely agreed to be unique in that it is unblockable.
 Lily shouldn’t have been able to have stopped one of those.
-An AK ought to have simply killed her and there would have been no effect upon any subsequent spells cast by her murderer.
+An AK ought to have simply killed her, and that would have had no effect upon any subsequent spells cast by her murderer.

 Tom tried to murder Harry with the Horcrux-creation curse.